ayush2350/generic_linked_list_using_C_programming/README.md

 Data should be copyable and addressable value i.e. a lvalue.
 Data returned from Generic list is a void* which has to be converted to original data type.

-A generic list iterator is also provide which work as a pointer.
+A generic list iterator is also provided which works as a pointer.
 Iterator can be moved only in forward direction.

 ## Modules